photo © Louise Shapcott

 Church of Santa Maria Assunta in Cielo

-Just outside of Picinisco is the Cemetery and the Church of Santa Maria Assunta in Cielo.
+Just outside of Picinisco, on the valley floor, is the Cemetery and the Church of Santa Maria Assunta in Cielo.
 This is believed to have been built on the remains of a Roman temple.